Matched Savings Accounts

-Special matched savings accounts designed to assist individuals with low to moderate income on the path toward asset ownership through matched savings and financial education.
+Special matched savings accounts are designed to assist individuals with low to moderate income on the path toward asset ownership.

 Homebuyer Dream Program

-The Homebuyer Dream Program is a matched savings program offered to assist low to moderate income first time home buyers in Tompkins, Cortland, Tioga, Chemung, Schuyler, Seneca and Cayuga Counties.
+The Homebuyer Dream Program is a matched savings program offered to assist low to moderate income first time home buyers in Tompkins, Cortland, Tioga, Chemung, Schuyler, Seneca, and Cayuga Counties.
+This program is sponsored and funded by the Federal Home Loan Bank of New York.

 Participants can save up to $1,000 to be matched with $14,500 for a total of $15,500 to go towards the asset goal of homeownership.